Home | Blog | #1 Guide to Retail SEO from Industry Experts

-Your site content must be high quality and reader-friendly to ensure that people are actually consuming your content.
+Your site content must be of high quality and reader-friendly to ensure that people are actually consuming your content.
 Search algorithms take into account all variables, such as the time spent on page and shares, so it truly is in your best interest to make sure that your site content is not only relevant but worth reading and sharing.
 If you don’t have a penchant for writing, it will be worth it to make the investment in hiring an experienced and professional writer who understands your industry and knows SEO basics.

 Once you’ve created some amazing content, the battle still isn’t over.
 You’ve likely invested a significant amount of time and capital to research and create a piece of outstanding content, but just having it on your site isn’t going to do you much good if you don’t get it some exposure.

 Content marketing is an excellent way to increase your ROI on your piece of content, as well as supercharge your SEO efforts.
 Content marketing is an ongoing effort to find what types of content will perform best and leverage different channels of distribution to get more eyes on them.
 The best way to research and create great content is to:

 Find where your audience spends time online.
 Online communities such as Reddit and Quora allow you to get a feeling for what your customers’ thoughts, dreams, desires, and fears are.
 This will, potentially, not only shine a light on new marketing strategies, but you will also get an idea of what type of content you can create to address their concerns.
 For example, if you see many people asking about the best running shoes for people with wide feet, you could create a blog post about “7 Best and Most Affordable Running Shoes for Wide Feet.”